apollographql/apollo-client/react-docs/source/subscriptions.md

 });
 ```

-> You can use `connectionParams` for any use you need, not only authentication.
+> You can use `connectionParams` for anything else you might need, not only authentication, and check its payload on the server side with [SubscriptionsServer](/tools/graphql-server/subscriptions.html#authentication).